Call Us Free Trial

-When it’s dark, gray and chilly outside, it’s still important to stay active.
+When it’s dark, gray and chilly outside, it’s still important to stay active, even if you are chasing after a goal months away.
 A winter workout does pose some challenges — but with the right strategy, you can safely and comfortably maintain your health and wellness while exercising outdoors.

 Whether you plan on running in your neighborhood, hitting some mountain biking trails or taking a few spins around an ice rink, it’s important to wear the right clothing and gear for cold-weather exercise.
 Intense physical activity can make you warm up quickly.
 Dress in layers so you can take clothing on and off as needed.

-Here’s how you’d want to layer your outfit:
+Here’s how you’d want to layer your winter workout clothes to exercise in the cold:

 Don’t forget to wear gloves and a hat to protect your extremities!